-- Markforged delivers accessible, industrial-strength parts.
+•Markforged delivers accessible, industrial-strength parts.
 We offer a range of proprietary composite and metal printers and materials that address numerous industrial applications.
 We invented and patented the CFR composite additive manufacturing process.
 The capabilities that CFR enables are unmatched by our competitors, and a significant portion of our customers use our CFR materials today to replace traditionally manufactured steel and aluminum parts.
-Because sometimes only metal will suit the application, we offer two different types of metal 3D printers: Fused Filament Fabrication (FFF) and binder jet.
-The Metal X, our FFF solution, is well suited to custom parts which can be too costly and can take too long to obtain with conventional metal manufacturing processes.
-And, once an application is ready for production, our PX100 metal binder jetting solution provides higher-throughput end-use metal parts. - Markforged offers customers a clear and tangible ROI.
+Because sometimes only metal will suit the application, we offer two different types of metal 3D printers: Fused Filament Fabrication ("FFF") and metal binder jetting.
+The Metal X, our FFF solution, is well suited to custom parts which can be too costly and can take too long to obtain with conventional subtractive manufacturing processes.
+And, once an application is ready for production, our PX100 metal binder jetting solution provides higher-throughput end-use metal parts.

+- •Markforged offers customers a clear and tangible ROI.
 We provide simple, cost-effective and reliable solutions to manufacture mission critical parts.
-With The Digital Forge platform, our customers can realize significant cost and time savings, relative to conventional manufacturing, which in turn drives purchases of incremental printers and further development of new applications.
-For example, one global consumer products customer that purchased its first printer in 2019 realized 45 times cost savings on a key application tool for its automated assembly line.
-Since the initial purchase, that customer has purchased more than 30 printers primarily focused on this application. - Markforged's integrated, modern software platform drives faster innovation.
-We built our entire platform on cloudbased architecture, bringing benefits traditionally confined to Software as a Service ("SaaS") space to hardware.
+With The Digital Forge platform, our customers can realize significant cost and time savings, relative to conventional manufacturing, which in turn drives purchases of incremental printers and further development of new applications. - •Markforged's integrated, modern software platform drives faster innovation.
+We built our entire platform on cloud-based architecture, bringing benefits traditionally confined to Software as a Service ("SaaS") space to hardware.
 This architecture connects us to our customer's printers in the field, creating a fleet of connected printers generating data to power our AI-learning algorithms that in turn guides the future development of our 3D printers with each part printed.